 As the 1966 season began, Orlando was stationed in the outfield.
 Most days he would play until his knee began to ache and then come to the bench for a defensive replacement.
 Every day, Cepeda looked at the box scores to see which teams might be a good fit.
 He noticed that light-hitting Phil Gagliano was listed as a first baseman for the Cardinals.
 St. Louis had traded away first baseman Bill White (as well as third baseman Ken Boyer) after tumbling into the second division in 1965, and obviously were desperate for a middle-of-the-order hitter to play the first base.
 Cepeda certainly fit the bill.
 And in fact, St. Louis had been talking to the Giants throughout Spring Training.
 They offered the Giants an appealing way out of their first base dilemma by dangling Ray Sadecki, a young lefty who had lost a little off his fastball, and the deal was done. on May 8th.

 Ironically, the two teams were playing the day the trade became official.
 And as luck would have it, McCovey was hurt and Cepeda played first base.
-He knocked in six runs.
-On the way to the clubhouse, Marichal congratulated Cepeda and predicted the team would never trade him now.
+On the way to the clubhouse after the game, Marichal congratulated Cepeda on his two RBI and predicted the team would never trade him now.
 He was wrong.
 Moments later, Franks came over to his locker and informed him that he was now a Cardinal.
 Cepeda batted cleanup and hit well for St. Louis the rest of the way.
 He played 123 games for the Cards in 1966 and led the team with 17 home runs, 24 doubles, a .303 average and a .469 slugging mark.
-The performance earned Orlando recognition as Comeback Player of the Year.

 In 1967, Cepeda was the embodiment of what is today called an “impact player.”
 In a scintillating first half, he was leading the majors in hits and batting average, and driving in runs in the clutch.
 By the All-Star break, St. Louis was flirting with a double-digit lead over the competition.
 The Cardinals cruised to the pennant by 10 ½ games.
 Cepeda finished the year with a league-high 111 RBIs, and also posted a .325 average—no small feat when the rest of the league’s first basemen hit 50 points lower.
 He blasted 25 home runs despite playing in ungenerous Busch Stadium, and added 37 doubles, 91 runs and 11 stolen bases.
 He also led the team with 62 walks.
 The Cardinals beat the Red Sox in an exciting seven game World Series.